rchillyard/Number/docs/ValuableArchitecture.md

 ### From QuadraticSolution to Complex

-Solutions materialize to `Complex` when they have imaginary roots:
+Solutions with imaginary roots can be converted to `Complex`:

 ```scala
 val solution: QuadraticSolution = QuadraticSolution(